-Nearly 18 months into the COVID-19 pandemic, what are the possible effects of prolonged stress on your mouth, and what can you do about it?
+What are the possible effects of COVID-19 stress on your mouth, and what can you do about it?
 Here are some important issues to be aware of.

 For some of us, stress triggers repetitive chewing on the sides of the tongue, around the tip of the tongue, on the inside of the cheeks, or all three.

 The signs: If you’re chewing your tongue, you might feel soreness in the traumatized area, especially if you’re chewing in your sleep.
 Your dentist may notice thickened, white mottled areas on your tongue, or injured tissue inside your cheek.